AntoineLeVilain/abrupt_carbon_losses_seagrass_model/README.md

 <ins>Contact</ins>: antoine.levilain18@gmail.com

-This repository contains the code used to conduct the figures of: Abrupt rather than gradual losses of soil organic carbon following disturbance of modelled seagrass ecosystems
+This repository contains the code used to conduct the figures of: Abrupt rather than gradual losses of soil organic carbon following disturbance of modelled seagrass ecosystems.

 We performed our analysis using R version 3.6.3.